tsgates/arch-wiki-markdown/wiki/ZFS.md

 Enable the service so it is automatically started at boot time:

-     # systemctl enable zfs.service
+     # systemctl enable zfs

 To manually start the daemon:

-     # systemctl start zfs.service
+     # systemctl start zfs

 Create a storage pool
 ---------------------

 Use  # parted --list to see a list of all available drives.
-It is not necessary to partition your drives before creating the zfs filesystem, this will be done automatically.
-However, if you feel the need to completely wipe your drive before creating the filesystem, this can be easily done with the dd command.
+It is not necessary nor recommended to partition the drives before creating the zfs filesystem.

-     # dd if=/dev/zero of=/dev/<device>

-It should not have to be stated, but be careful with this command!

-Once you have the list of drives, it is now time to get the id's of the drives you will be using.
+Having identified the list of drives, it is now time to get the id's of the drives to add to the zpool.
 The zfs on Linux developers recommend using device ids when creating ZFS storage pools of less than 10 devices.
-To find the id's for your device, simply:
+To find the id's, simply:

      $ ls -lah /dev/disk/by-id/